MenuFLIXANO

 The Heat of a Thousand Suns (1965)

 A young man from the far future, bored by his surroundings, blasts off into space with only his cat and some robots for company.
-On a distant planet he discovers a serene, tranquil culture and falls in love with a girl.
-The story follows his problems adjus ...
+On a distant planet he discovers a serene, tranquil culture and falls in love with a girl. ...

 Watch Now